Indeterminacy in classical cosmology with dark matter: Example of Indeterminism in Cosmology

 \section{Example of Indeterminism in Cosmology}

-One of the purposes of our note is to provide a similar example in cosmology that is a solution of Einstein's field equations.
-Considerations analogous to Norton's dome arise naturally through Friedmann's cosmological equations.
-Our example also serves to highlight Malament's \cite{malament} doubts regarding distinctions among smoothness of constraints: ``Do we allow constraint systems in which the defining constraints involve singularities?
-If so, how bad can the latter be?"
-A curvature singularity such as the one at the apex of Norton's Dome does not seem to have resulted in the dismissal of cosmological models as being ``unphysical".
+We demonstrate that considerations analogous to Norton's Dome arise naturally through Friedmann's cosmological equations.
+Our example shows that indeterminism (in the sense of non-uniqueness of solutions for given initial conditions) arises even if nonzero initial conditions are set away from a singularity: solutions are unique only to the point of failure of the Lipschitz condition, and can be extended in multiple ways after it.
+In that sense, cosmological models extended to include singularities can have an indeterministic evolution.

-With that said, we make no claims regarding the ``physicality" of our cosmological dome, although the fluid equation of state we use corresponds to the so-called dark energy models \cite{steinhardt}; we view it as a potentially interesting and attractively simple case of indeterminism.
-While our assumptions are purely theoretical and intended to simplify, the methodology follows standard discussions.
-Whether or not a more realistic example can be constructed is beyond the scope of this note.
+With that said, we make no claims regarding the ``physicality" of our cosmological dome, although the fluid equation of state we use corresponds to the so-called dark energy models \cite{steinhardt, darkE}; we view it as a potentially interesting and attractively simple case of indeterminism arising in the context of classical general relativity.

+For deriving the cosmological equations in the form we use, let us note first that in formulating a physical theory, it is common to postulate an action principle for the relevant fields.
+For general relativity with matter the action is